2023 Best Electrical Engineering Schools in Oregon

 Read full report on Electrical Engineering at University of Portland

-Out of the 5 schools in Oregon that were part of this year’s ranking, Oregon State University landed the # 2 spot on the list.
-Located in the city of Corvallis, Oregon State is a public college with a fairly large student population.
+A rank of #2 on this year’s list means Oregon State University is a great place for electrical engineering students.
+Located in the small city of Corvallis, Oregon State is a public school with a fairly large student population.

 After completing their degree, EE graduates from Oregon State carry an average student debtload of $25,321.
 The average monthly payment of a loan this size is about $522, assuming that the borrower is on a 10-year repayment plan.

-Full Electrical Engineering at Oregon State University Report
+Read full report on Electrical Engineering at Oregon State University

-Full Electrical Engineering at George Fox University Report
+Read full report on Electrical Engineering at George Fox University

 After completing their degree, EE graduates from OIT carry an average student debtload of $27,773.